mdixon47/alpha-framework/roadmap.md

-# A list of file that needs to be written
+# A list of files that need to be written

 * functions.php
 * index.php
 * header.php
 * footer.php
+* page.php
 * single.php
-* page.php
-* content php (with all content types)
+* content.php (with all content types)
 * author archives
 * date archives
 * category and tag archives